gDelgado14/gDelgado14.github.io/_posts/2017-04-23-in-the-trenches.md

 Maybe I'm being a little paranoid but I know that [options-based](http://blog.samaltman.com/employee-equity) compensation is laden with caveats that are not communicated to employees.

-I dedicate a large amount of time to this business.
-I'd say just about as much as the founders of the company.
-However, I'm not entirely incentivized to work as hard or as much as the founders, but I sort of have to as the company is under-resourced (as most any start up is).

 To be clear; this is not to say I'm unhappy in any way.
 Nor do I want to come off as greedy, especially in the face of the opportunities that Homigo has provided me.
 But there is an opportunity cost to doing what I'm doing.
 I wouldn't be putting in so many hours if I didn't believe in the long-term vision of the company and didn't find the work to be highly engaging.

 But I do expect fair compensation and want to express my thoughts regarding this topic especially since so many early employees [have been misled](https://news.ycombinator.com/item?id=2692985) before me.